-Bookstore

-Located: Upper level of Student Union, 792-9229

-The Bookstore, located in the Student Union on the Barton County Campus, offers Barton apparel and memorabilia, snacks, sandwiches, muffins, and drinks in addition to all the books and supplies needed for classes on the Barton County Campus.

-Regular hours: 7:30 a.m. to 6 p.m.
-Monday through Thursday and 7:30 a.m. to 4 p.m.
-Friday.

-Summer hours: 7 a.m. to 5:30 p.m., Monday through Thursday.
+Bookstore Located: Upper level of Student Union, 792-9229 The Bookstore, located in the Student Union on the Barton County Campus, offers Barton apparel and memorabilia, snacks, sandwiches, muffins, and drinks in addition to all the books and supplies needed for classes on the Barton County Campus.
+Regular hours are 7:30 a.m. to 6 p.m.
+Monday through Friday.
+Summer hours are 7 a.m. to 5:30 p.m., Monday through Thursday.